Parallel-NetCDF/E3SM-IO/README.md

                  filter name (default: none)
        FILE: Name of input NetCDF file describing data decompositions
   ```
-* For option `-i`, the API to be used in the read test is determined by the
+* For option `-i`, the API to be used in the read tests is determined by the
   input file format, which is detected internally.
-The API selected in option
-  `-a` is for write only, except for when the input file is an HDF5 and option
-  `-a` is either `hdf5_ra` or `hdf5_md`, in which case the HDF5 rearranger API
+Once the file format is
-  or multi-dataset API is used to read the input file.
+  detected, the proper I/O library will be used to read the file.  `-a` is for
+  write tests only.
 * The F write case will create two history files.
 The supplied file name in
   option `-o` will be used to create two new files name by inserting/appending
   strings "_h0" and "_h1" to indicate the two history files.
 If the input path
-  contains file extension `.nc`, "_h0" and "_h1" will be inserted before the
+  contains file extension `.nc` or `.h5`, "_h0" and "_h1" will be inserted
-  file extension.
+  before the file extension.
 Otherwise, they will be appended at the end.
-See examples in
+See
-  "Output files" section below.
+  examples in "Output files" section below.
 * If both read and write options are enabled, i.e. both `-i` and `-o` are set,
-  the benchmark will first read the input file and use it to write to the
+  the benchmark will first read the input file and use the data to write to the
   output file.
-If read option is not set, the benchmark will write random data.
+If read option is not set, the benchmark will write some
+  non-zero data.
 * Current supported APIs (option `-a`) and I/O strategies (option `-x`)
   + **pnetcdf + canonical**
     * A single NetCDF file in the classic CDF5 format will be created.
 All data